VTheodoro/Bootstrap/README.md

 # Bootstrap Activities-2024
 This repository contains the files of MY projects and activities carried out during the Web Programming II subject in the Bootstrap area.
-The classes were proposed and given by professor **[Fred](https://github.com/fbamuniz)** at Etec de Registro.
+The classes were proposed and given by teacher **[Fred Barbosa](https://github.com/fbamuniz)** at Etec de Registro.

 <div align="left">
 <h2>Technologies Used</h2>